Campusoft/knowledge_base/container/docker.md

 ----------------------

+# Swarm

+Docker swarm is a container orchestration tool, meaning that it allows the user to manage multiple containers deployed across multiple host machines.

 # Aprendizaje

 This repo contains Docker labs and tutorials authored both by Docker, and by members of the community.
 We welcome contributions and want to grow the repo.